There's A Lot At Stake In The Weekly U.S. Drought Map

 And then there are citizen scientists like Dave Kitts outside of Sante Fe, N.M.

-"I think it's a little obsessive, but I check it every Thursday," says Kitts, who's lived on the same 2-acre spread in New Mexico for decades.
+"I think it's a little obsessive, but I check it every Thursday," says Kitts, who has lived on the same 2-acre spread in New Mexico for decades.
 Dry years like this past one can crust the soil and kill his pinyon trees.

 "It's just upsetting and depressing to me," he says.
-"And when it moves the other direction it definitely lifts my spirits."
+"And when it moves the other direction, it definitely lifts my spirits."

 Scientist Mark Svoboda started the drought map 20 years ago, when Congress took an interest after drought struck Washington, D.C.
-He directs the National Drought Mitigation Center at The University of Nebraska-Lincoln.
+He directs the National Drought Mitigation Center at the University of Nebraska, Lincoln.

 "We're covering everything," he says, "from groundwater, stream flow, temperature."

 In bad drought years like this one, the map has patches of crayon yellow, orange and red that show the levels of drought.
-Right now there's a deep crimson bullseye in the hardest hit area of the southwest, where Colorado borders Utah, Arizona and New Mexico.
+Right now, there's a deep crimson bull's-eye in the hardest-hit area of the southwest, where Colorado borders Utah, Arizona and New Mexico.

-Sipping a diet-Mountain Dew, Svoboda says the work behind the map deserves more attention as climate change makes droughts more severe.
+Sipping a diet Mountain Dew, Svoboda says the work behind the map deserves more attention as climate change makes droughts more severe.

 "Droughts are like the Rodney Dangerfield of hazards," he says.
 "They just don't get any respect."